-The Oregon Seed Industry
+The Oregon Seed Industry Background Information

-Background Information

-THE OREGON GRASS AND LEGUME SEED INDUSTRY Background Information 1
+THE ORECON GRASS AND LEGUME SEED INDUSTRY Background Information $\frac{1}{2}$

 Oregon is a leading producer of grass and legume seeds vital to forage production for livestock and grasses especially adapted to turf uses.
 Seed is grown in six regions of the state.
-Most of the grass seed is grown in the Willamette Valley and Union County while the legume seed is grown in Malheur and Umatilla counties in Eastern Oregon.
+Most of the grass seed is grown in the Willamette Valley while the legume seed is grown in Malheur and Umatilla counties in Eastern Oregon.

-Oregon ranks first among all states in seed production of orchardgrass, Kentucky bluegrass, Chewings fescue, red fescue, bentgrass, crimson clover, red clover, hairy vetch, annual ryegrass and perennial ryegrass.
+In 1979, Oregon ranked first among all states in seed production of orchardgrass, all Kentucky bluegrasses, Chewings fescue, red fescue, bentgrass, crimson clover, red clover, hairy vetch, annual ryegrass and perennial ryegrass.
+The state ranks second in tall fescue and ninth in alfalfa seed production.

-In 1983, there were 351,400 acres in grass or legume seed production in Oregon.
+There are 338,000 acres in seed production in Oregon with 81% in grass seed.
 Linn County is the leading county in seed production.
-This county usually produces 70% of the Oregon grass seed crop.
+This county produces 67% of the Oregon grass seed crop.
+Linn County produces 78% of the Oregon annual ryegrass seed and 63% of the perennial ryegrass seed.

 Seed exports are important to the U.S. and the Oregon economy.
 Annual and perennial ryegrasses from Oregon account for a large percentage of U.S. forage seed exports.
-The European Community, Japan, and Mexico are large importers.
+The European Community, Japan and Mexico are large importers.

-Prepared by Harold Youngberg, Extension Agronomist, Oregon State University, Corvallis, Oregon 97331 Report EXT/ACS 14R Revised 2/84.
+^{1/}Prepared by Harold Youngberg, Extension Agronomist, Oregon State University, Corvallis, Oregon 97331 Report EXT/ACS 14 Revised 7/80